Yield Stress Materials in Soft Condensed Matter: Steady-state flow dynamics of yield stress fluids: flow curves and shear banding

 \paragraph{Dynamics induced by wall slip in transient and steady-state flows.}

 In Sect.~\ref{wallslip} we have considered wall slip only through its effect on steady-state flow curves and velocity profiles.
-However, it has long been known, most prominently in the context of polymers, that wall slip often goes along with instability and complex time-dependence \cite{Graham:1995,Denn:2001,Denn:2008}.
-In light of the above discussion on fluidization timescales, it also seems natural to ask whether slippage at the walls shows interesting variations, both during transient regimes and at steady state.
+However, it has long been known, most prominently in the context of polymers, that wall slip often comes with instabilities and complex time-dependences \cite{Graham:1995,Denn:2001,Denn:2008}.
+In light of the above discussion on fluidization time scales, it also seems natural to ask whether slippage at the walls shows interesting variations, both during transient regimes and at steady state.
 Surprisingly only a handful of papers have dealt with the dynamics of wall slip in yield stress fluids.
-Various start-up experiments in smooth geometries, e.g. on emulsions \cite{Becu:2005}, carbopol microgels \cite{Divoux:2010} and laponite clay suspensions \cite{Gibaud:2009}, have reported slip velocities that are strongly correlated to the fluidization dynamics and to the temporal evolution of the shear stress as well as stick-slip oscillations in the steady state \cite{Pignon:1996,Ianni:2008,Divoux:2011b}.
-Very recent unsteady experiments in pipe flows report similar coupling between the solid--fluid transition and wall slip, including strongly fluctuating behaviors \cite{Poumaere:2014}.
+Various start-up experiments in smooth geometries, e.g. on emulsions \cite{Becu:2005}, Carbopol microgels \cite{Divoux:2010} and laponite clay suspensions \cite{Gibaud:2009}, have reported slip velocities that are strongly correlated to the fluidization dynamics and to the temporal evolution of the shear stress as well as stick-slip oscillations in the steady state \cite{Pignon:1996,Ianni:2008,Divoux:2011b}.
+Recent experiments of unsteady pipe flows reported a similar coupling between the solid-to-fluid transition and wall slip, including strongly fluctuating behaviors \cite{Poumaere:2014}.

-Fluctuations of slip velocities have also been reported in a Langmuir monolayer with a yield stress but were not correlated to the global stress response \cite{Majumdar:2011}.
-To open the discussion we wish to emphasize the work by \cite{Gibaud:2008,Gibaud:2009} on laponite suspensions which illustrates that boundary conditions not only strongly affect the transient fluidization process but may also lead to totally different steady states, in this case shear banded flows vs homogeneous flows.
-Recent numerical results also suggest that the internal stress distribution prior to shear start-up affects the steady state \cite{Cheddadi:2012}.
-These results clearly question the existence of a well-defined, unique flow curve for a yield stress fluid and reveal the influence of both the boundary conditions and the initial conditions on the steady state reached after yielding, an issue that remains to be fully explored in experiments and models.
+Importantly, the work by \cite{Gibaud:2008,Gibaud:2009} on laponite suspensions illustrates that boundary conditions not only strongly affect the transient fluidization process but may also lead to totally different steady states---in this case, shear banded flows vs homogeneous flows.
+Recent numerical modeling suggests that the internal stress distribution prior to shear start-up affects the steady state \cite{Cheddadi:2012}.
+These results reveal the influence of both the boundary conditions and the initial conditions on the steady state reached after yielding, an issue that remains to be fully explored in experiments and models.